tigerfarm/notifyweb/README.md

 <img src="notifyWebBackgroundNotification.jpg" width="400"/>

-## Create a Google Firebase Project to Use
+## First, Create a Google Firebase Project

-Create a [Google Firebase project](https://console.firebase.google.com/) that will will map to the Notify web application.
+Create a [Google Firebase project](https://console.firebase.google.com/) to handle the communications between the Google network (FCM) and the device (computer or phone) you will running the web application client.

 I used my personal Google account.
 ````
 Click Add project.